Why I Didn’t Party in Vang Vieng

 If you’re backpacking South East Asia and start talking about Laos, you’ll generally get asked just the one question: did you go to Vang Vieng?

 My answer: Yep, I hated it.
 Honestly.
 I hated the most popular tourist destination in Laos.

 Vang Vieng is a tourist hotspot, the busiest place in Laos without a shadow of a doubt.
-It’s a haven for those who want to let their hair down and have a good time.
-There are drinks: including BeerLao and imported bevs, as well as cocktails of all forms aplenty and unlike the rest of Laos, clubs stay open until 4am or later.
+It’s a haven for those who want to let their hair down and have a good time, and the tubing in Vang Vieng is legendary.
+And there are drinks: including BeerLao and imported bevs, as well as cocktails of all forms aplenty and unlike the rest of Laos, clubs stay open until 4am or later.